-Medical assistance in dying for those with mental disorders as the sole underlying condition.
+Medical assistance in dying for those with a mental disorder as the sole underlying condition.

 Bill C-7 committed to convening a panel of experts to recommend protocols, guidance, and safeguards to apply to requests made for medical assistance in dying by persons who have a mental disorder.
 That panel was convened in August 2021 and submitted their report to the Minister of Health and Justice on May 13, 2022.

 On June 22, 2022, the Special Joint Committee on Medical Assistance in Dying tabled its interim report on MAID for those with a mental disorder as the sole underlying condition.
-On February 17, 2023, the Committee is expected to table its final report, covering all aspects of the Parliamentary Review.
+On February 15, 2023, the Committee tabled its final report, covering all aspects of the Parliamentary Review.

 We have developed an easy-to-use toolkit to help you effectively communicate with your elected representatives, and advocate for the issues most important to you.